Terry Backer Soundkeeper August 3, 1964-December 14, 2014

 He was imposing.
 Before he got to know Terry and the rest of us “graybeards,” Bruce Resnick, another Waterkeeper friend and colleague, once called Terry, Joe Payne, and me the “Popeye Waterkeepers.”
 We took it as a compliment.
 Bruce and a lot of the second generation of Waterkeepers soon learned that an imposing appearance is incredibly useful for Waterkeeping.

 Terry served as a Waterkeeper Alliance Board member from 1999 until his death.
-From the originalsthat first board meeting around an outdoor table in eastern Long Island, John Cronin, Bobby Kennedy, and the rest of a small group of founders created a vision.
+From that first board meeting around an outdoor table in eastern Long Island, John Cronin, Bobby Kennedy, and the rest of a small group of founders created a vision.
 Terry saw Waterkeeper grow from less than twenty to almost 280 independent Waterkeepers on six continents.

 Terry was the primary ambassador and mentor to new programs.
 He traveled internationally, and gave his cell phone number to any Keeper who asked, told them to call any time–and he answered their calls.
 At our yearly gatherings, he was constantly speaking with any of the new—and some not so new—Waterkeepers who sought his advice.
 More than any of the rest of us, Terry embodied everything a Waterkeeper might aspire to.